harperd/machine-learning/notes/6-50-back-propagation.md

 > $\delta^{(4)}_j=h_\Theta(x)_j-y_j$

-This can easily be vectorized as the following where $a$ and $y$ are vectors with dimentions equal to the number of output units in the network (in this instance $4$):
+This can easily be vectorized as the following where $a$ and $y$ are vectors with dimensions equal to the number of output units in the network (in this instance $4$):

 > $\delta^{(4)}=a^{(4)}_j-y$